rtm516/GeyserMC-wiki/Current-Limitations.md

 - "Can be placed on/destroyed" tag for *some* blocks - for example, different colors of clay/wool that don't exist as separate blocks
 - Potion colors
 - Various command arguments
+- Unable to see banner layers past 6

 The following changes **are supported** with the [GeyserOptionalPack](https://github.com/GeyserMC/Geyser/wiki/GeyserOptionalPack), which is a Bedrock resource pack you can install for additional functionality for features Bedrock does not natively support:
 - Custom armor stand poses